syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Area.md

 ---
 title: Chart Area | Excel library | Syncfusion
-description: In this section, you can learn about chart area in an Excel document with XlsIO.
+description: In this section, you can learn about chart area in an Excel document using Syncfusion .NET Excel library.
 platform: document-processing
 control: XlsIO
 documentation: UG